TD Place Arena: History

 In the 1960s, the City of Ottawa was preparing to rebuild the football stadium at Lansdowne Park, on Bank Street at the Rideau Canal.
 During the planning phase, the old Ottawa Auditorium arena was demolished and the City now needed two new sports venues.
 The City combined plans and the arena, named the Civic Centre, was built together under the north grandstand of the football stadium.

-Dominion Bridge was the supplier of the huge steel girders for the arena and stadium's frame, some so large they had to be brought to the site by barge, up the Ottawa River and down the Rideau Canal.
-According to Dominion Bridge "the most striking feature of the unique design concept is a giant overhanging roof reaching out 170 degrees from atop eight massive steel A-frames."
+The stadium features large steel girders to support its overhanging roof, which were brought to the stadium site by barge.

 The new Civic Centre opened on December 29, 1967—although seating was not complete—for an exhibition game between the Ottawa 67's, boosted by five players from the Montreal Junior Canadiens, and the NHL Montreal Canadiens.
 Seats were taken temporarily from the Coliseum building nearby.
 Then President Howard Darwin said about 500 fans had to be turned away at the door.
 Of the 9,000 who attended the opening game, only six ticket-holders requested and received refunds.
 The football stadium and arena complex served as the official Canadian Centennial project for the city of Ottawa, as federal government grant money depended on the facility opening within 1967, and construction was rushed to meet the deadline.

 It was renovated and seating increased in 1992 in order to temporarily accommodate the Ottawa Senators of the National Hockey League.

+In 2009, the Ottawa 67’s owner, Jeff Hunt, launched a contest to sell the Civic Centre's naming rights for one year; the winning bidder was Urbandale Construction, and the arena was temporarily renamed “Urbandale Centre” for the 2009–10 season.
+Similar one-year naming agreements followed, and the arena was known as the Rona Centre in 2010–11 and J. Benson Cartage Centre in 2011–12.
+The name reverted to Ottawa Civic Centre in 2012 when the facility closed for extensive renovations.

+In October 2012, work began on a major refurbishment of the Civic Centre as part of the Lansdowne Park redevelopment.
+The project included installing a new roof and other upgrades, with a target completion in 2014.
+During construction, the Ottawa 67’s played their 2012–13 and 2013–14 seasons at Scotiabank Place (Canadian Tire Centre) in Kanata to accommodate the accelerated work schedule.
+The arena reopened in late 2014 and was officially renamed “TD Place Arena” under a sponsorship deal with the Toronto-Dominion Bank.

 The renovation also sealed up constant leaks that had been a problem for the Civic Centre for years.
 During the 2011–12 season, a 67's game had to be rescheduled because of the leaking roof.
 Midway through the renovation process at the end of 2013, steel corrosion was discovered by workers and cost an extra $17 million to repair.